 To Reserve a Trunk Free of Charge

-How to Implement IMPACT II Projects on the Holocaust
+How to Implement Ideas with IMPACT Projects on the Holocaust

 - View/print the Idea Packets (guides that include lesson plans, worksheets, and resource lists) of the Holocaust projects by clicking on the project titles below.

-- Apply now for an Adapter Grant (up to $400) for any of the Holocaust projects featured in the Ideas with IMPACT catalogs or see our online library of Curriculum Packets on Holocaust Education.
-Grant application deadline is December 12, 2016.
-Click here to apply.
+- Apply for an Adapter Grant (up to $400) for any of the Holocaust projects featured in the Ideas with IMPACT catalogs or see our online library of Curriculum Packets on Holocaust Education.

 Dr. Miriam Klein Kassenoff